 It’s a very sparsely populated novel.
 It hasn’t got that great kaleidoscopic cast that some of Orwell’s books have.
 It’s a very claustrophobic, very introverted novel.
 Yet it’s not wholly without hope.
 The message is not 100% pessimistic—if there’s hope, it lies in the proles.

 There’s also the appendix about Newspeak, which is obviously written at some point in the future, when Newspeak is regarded in historical terms.
 You have the feeling that some kind of life has moved on and things have actually changed in the world of 1984 in which it was set.
 That ambiguity is not without comfort and not without hope.

-You briefly mentioned the initial reception of Nineteen Eighty-Four.
-How did it grow from its first publication in 1949 to the phenomenon that it is now?
+You briefly mentioned the initial reception of Orwell’s novel Nineteen Eighty-Four—how did that book grow from its first publication in 1949 to the phenomenon that it is now?

 It was a huge phenomenon.
 It was an international bestseller; it was a Book of the Month Club selection in America; it sold huge amounts of copies.
 It made a lot of money which Orwell would never live to see because he was dying.
 He sat there on his hospital bed and when friends congratulated him on the success of the novel, he said, “Ah, but it’s fairy gold.”